-Primarily responsible to support out of service resources, the coordination and transportation of personnel, supplies, food and equipment.
+The following section includes resources to find assets for personnel, equipment, and supplies to support an incident.
+Primarily responsibilities of Support Branch Director are to support out of service resources, the coordination and transportation of personnel, supplies, food, and equipment.